nancymic2/testing/nancy-test.md

-This is a test
+his is a

+es

+ Le

+’s see if

-Let’s see if these are crlf
+hese are crlf Or if

-Or if they are lf
+hey are lf And le

-And let’s see what git does
+’s see wha

+ gi

+ does